 Represented a real estate agency of Keller Williams being sued by a purported purchaser of real estate for breach of the duty of care and fraud in the handling of a transaction with a claim in excess of $800,000.
 Damages against the client were reduced to $12,500 – less than the settlement offer, while the seller was assessed damages and punitive damages in excess of $750,000, some portion of which will be trebled.

-Idaho Supreme Court – Successful Trial Verdict, Successful Appeal, Successful Defense on Appeal
+Idaho Supreme Court – Successful Trial Verdict and Successful Appeal

 Parsons Behle & Latimer represented a cattle rancher who brought claims against a neighboring rancher for property damage, trespass, fence construction costs (Idaho Code section 35-103) and intentional driving of cattle onto the client’s land to graze without compensation.
 Parsons also successfully defended against the neighbor’s counterclaims, including a claim for prescriptive easement across the client’s lands.
 As the Supreme Court put it “This litigation stems from the contentious relationship between adjacent landowners over subjects as old as the American West: land, cattle, and fence lines.”
 On appeal, Parsons successfully obtained a reversal of the District Court who failed to award overgrazing damages, and successfully defended against the defendants’ issues raised on appeal.